jboss-developer/jboss-eap-quickstarts/app-client/README.md

 Follow these instructions if you are testing the quickstart on a diffent machine.

-1. Make sure you have started the JBoss Server on the remote server machine, `Machine_1`, where the quickstart is deployed as described above.
+1. Make sure you have started the JBoss EAP server on the remote server machine, `Machine_1`, where the quickstart is deployed as described above.
 2. Open a command prompt on the local client machine, `Machine_2`, and navigate to the root directory of this quickstart.
 3. When you are finished testing, type this command to undeploy the archive from the remote server machine, `Machine_1`.